 Local Outpatient Treatment

-Inpatient Treatment at a Teen Treatment Center
+Residential Treatment at a Teen Treatment Center

 During inpatient residential treatment, the teen moves into a residential facility and works to overcome the issues in an intensive process.